-The Preliminary Stage should be used for complaints by a Board Member against a Board Member and only if this fails to produce a satisfactory outcome should the Informal Resolution Stage be invoked.
-Complaints by officers and members of the public will proceed directly to the Informal Resolution stage.
+The Preliminary Stage should be used for complaints by a Councillor against a Councillor and only if this fails to produce a satisfactory outcome should the Informal Resolution Stage be invoked.
+Complaints by employees and members of the public will proceed directly to the Informal Resolution stage.

-- 1. The Complainer who alleges the breach of Code of Conduct will discuss the issue with the member who is alleged to be in breach of the Code of Conduct.
+- 1. The Complainer who alleges the breach of Code of Conduct will discuss the issue with the Councillor who is alleged to be in breach of the Code of Conduct.
 Both parties should seek to resolve the complaint at this stage.
-The Standards Officer will on request provide relevant information about the Code of Conduct but shall not at this stage take a view on whether a breach has occurred. - 2.
-If the Complainer is not willing to speak to the member who is the subject of the complaint directly, he/she will approach the Chair of the Board who will assist in attempting to resolve the issue informally through discussion directly with both parties separately/ together. - 3.
-If the Chair of the Board is the subject of the allegation, the Vice Chair will assist the Complainer in attempting to achieve a resolution of the complaint. - 4.
+The Monitoring Officer will on request provide relevant information about the Code of Conduct but shall not at this stage take a view on whether a breach has occurred.
+Councillors who are not part of a political group may bypass paragraphs 2-5 of the Preliminary Stage. - 2.
+If the Complainer is not willing to speak to the Councillor who is the subject of the complaint directly, he/she will approach the Complainer's political Group Leader who will assist in attempting to resolve the issue informally through discussion either directly with both parties separately/ together or indirectly by discussion between the relevant Group Leaders. - 3.
+If the political Group Leader is the subject of the allegation, the Convener or Leader of the Council will assist the Complainer in attempting to achieve a resolution of the complaint.
+If the Convener or the Leader of the Council is the subject of the allegation, the Convener/Leader of the Council (whoever is not the subject of the allegation) will try to resolve the issue in accordance with paragraph 2 above. - 4.
+If either party is not satisfied with the outcome of the meeting with the political Group Leader in terms of paragraph 2 above, he/she will raise the matter with either the Convener or the Leader of the Council (if they are not the subject of the complaint) who will seek to resolve the matter. - 5.
 If the Complainer is not satisfied after the Preliminary Stage, he/she may proceed to the Informal Resolution stage (Section 2).
 The Preliminary Stage should be completed within no more than 15 working days of the issue which is the subject of the complaint arising.